About Black List

 Other reference sites exist but the subject is complicated.
 Perl regular expressions will not work here.

-Example: In this first image we show the Status Summary for a VMware Cloud Hub connection.
+Example: In this first image we show the Status dashboard for a VMware Cloud Hub connection.
 You can see the host group NET:VM Network which lists hosts that include the string "6-7" and "southern".

 Next we use the regular expressions (dev-centos-6-7-)\w+ and (southern-)\w+ where (captures the group character codes), \w matches any word character (alphanumeric and underscore), and + matches one or more of the preceding token.